Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 1 gem installed</output>
 </pre>

+It should show that it's installed at least SASS v3.3.
 You now have all the system-level pre-requisities to build Origami modules in a project sandbox, so the remaining instructions in this tutorial can be performed as an unprivileged user and will only affect files in your project's working tree.

 ## 3. Set up an NPM package manifest to install build tools